Oppositional Defiant Disorder and Conduct Disorder

 • Supporting the reduction of problem behaviors through strategies such as behavioral analysis and positive reinforcement

-• Adjusting the environment to limit oppositional behaviors from escalating
+• Adjusting the environment to limit the escalation of oppositional behaviors

 Individual Therapy – Anger Management: CBT-based anger management training has been identified as particularly useful for treating anger among children with ODD.
 CBT-based anger management training consists of three components, including (1) cognitive preparation, (2) skill acquisition, and (3) application training.
 Individual therapy to improve general awareness of emotions and regulation of anxiety can be a good general goal for therapy.